-- !
-National policy: Abortion is illegal except to save the life of the mother. - !
-Local U.S. military policy: The U.S. military's rules for Korea could not be learned from military officials, but because of the local law, abortions would not be available at U.S. hospitals. - !
-Since the U.S. ban was lifted: Service members or family members continue to have to travel outside of Korea to obtain an abortion.
+- National policy: Abortion is illegal except to save the life of the mother.
+However, it has been noted that Korean women have not been denied access to medically provided abortion services despite this law. - Local U.S. military policy: The U.S. military's rules for Korea could not be learned from military officials, but because of the local law, abortions would not be available at U.S. hospitals.
+However, since Korean women have access to such services, it is reasonable to infer that such services could also be available to U.S. service women off-base. - Since the U.S. ban was lifted: Service members or family members continue to have to travel outside of Korea to obtain an abortion.